Oxbow Honors Deborah Dahl for Staff Excellence

 Debbie is AWESOME!
 I don’t think that I’ve ever worked with someone who is so organized and on top of things!
 She is always so willing to help me with whatever I’m working on; sometimes I don’t even have to ask her for help because she’s already got it done – I swear she can read my mind!
 All the students have a lot of love and respect for Debbie; they know she cares about them, but they also know that she’ll hold them accountable for the things they do and say.
 She’s a LOT of fun to have around the office, always remembering birthdays and other special occasions, constantly making cards and cute reminders for the students and staff.
 Debbie goes above and beyond in her position as the Office Manager and everything else she does (she wears a lot of different hats around here)!
 She’s an extremely busy person with running her own business in addition to working full-time at Oxbow – I’m thankful she’s chosen to share some of her time and talents with us!
 Thanks for everything, Debbie!
 I’m so grateful for your friendship and big heart!

-Often when the students are taken on trail rides with Tony and Brita North, our Equine Directors, they will stop by the gas station in town that Debbie owns.
+Often when the students are taken on trail rides with Tony North, our Equine Director, they will stop by the gas station in town that Debbie owns.
 She treats each student as if they were just a part of the small community, and asks them how the ride went.
 Other members of our small town will look at her questioning who they are and even ask, but she will never say they are from Oxbow, just that they are friends and are riding with Tony.
 It really makes the boys feel a part of the community.
-Brita reports, “That is something that she is really good at, making others feel included and making them feel part of the larger community.”

 Debbie is not only incredibly helpful to our staff, and friendly to our students, she also brings smiles to all those she works with, including our therapists.
 Maria Watters stated that “Debbie is incredibly helpful and I’m amazed at her efficiency.
 She has always made me feel welcomed.
 I love her e-mails and how upbeat and positive she is.
 She makes great slideshows, too, for the parent seminar!!”